hansenrl/claude_finances/budget-tracker/README.md

 - Built with React, TypeScript, and Vite
 - Charts powered by Chart.js
-- Financial data parsing by ofx-data-extractor and papaparse
+- Financial data parsing by custom OFX parser and papaparse
 - Styling with Tailwind CSS